How to reject a car as not fit for purpose

 Rejecting a car when it is under finance

-If you are entitled to a full refund, the finance company will return your deposit and any payments already made.
-If any deductions are made for usage, they will come out of whatever the finance company owes you.
+If you are entitled to a full refund (ie – first 30 days), the finance company will return your deposit and any payments already made.
+If any deductions are made for usage (ie – first six months), they will come out of whatever the finance company owes you.
+This all inevitably takes a bit longer to sort through, so make sure you are aware of the processes.
+Your finance company should be able to update you on how your refund is progressing.

 Next page: Tips for car buyers when rejecting a car